JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 although the first summer (observations 5-10) does appear to be skewed slightly positive in the residuals.
 Additionally, we find the residuals to be well-described by a normal distribution as seen in the Q-Q plot and histogram.

-One could carry out a Lljung-Box test to further substantiate this claim, but we find that this is not nececssary in this case.
+One could carry out a Ljung-Box test to further substantiate this claim, but we find that this is not nececssary in this case.

 == Forecasting